lenmg/demo/README.md

 Just a new branch
 This is bound to cuase trouble
-Hope it's not much aof a problem
+Hope it's not much aof a probl doing something wrong em